Vegetarian Diet for Children: A Year-by-Year Breakdown

 - 1-4 years.

-Provide your little one with 4 servings of grains (breads or cereals) a day.
+Provide your little one with 4 servings of grains (bread or cereals) a day.
 Complement this with 2-4 tablespoons of green veggies and ¼-½ cups of other vegetables.
 They should be followed with ¾-1½ cups of fruits and 3 servings of milk (breast milk or soymilk).
 You should also give your baby up to ½ cup of well-cooked and thoroughly mashed legumes for protein and minerals.

 - 5-6 years.